Kotlin Help

 Version compatibility

-When configuring your project, check the compatibility of a particular version of the Kotlin Multiplatform Gradle plugin (same as the Kotlin version in your project) with available Gradle, Xcode, and Android Gradle plugin versions:
+When configuring your project, check the compatibility of a particular version of the Kotlin Multiplatform Gradle plugin (same as the Kotlin version in your project) with Gradle, Xcode, and Android Gradle plugin versions:

 Kotlin Multiplatform plugin version